 - Ripper (2014) is written in third-person POV, except for the passages in first-person from Indiana's abductor.
 This part of the text is italicized.

 - In Maskerade many readers were puzzled by a sentence fragment on the page, floating near the right margin saying "up here?".
 Near the bottom of the page a character is asked to demonstrate her skill in throwing her voice.

-- In Reaper Man Death who is famous for speaking in all caps meets his boss, who speaks in "caps" so huge and bold they took up an entire page.
+- In Reaper Man Death who is famous for speaking in ALL CAPS meets his boss, who speaks in "caps" so huge and bold they took up an entire page.
 Pratchett stated in interviews that he spent quite a bit of time arranging the prose so that this would happen on a left hand page and thus be a surprise to the reader.
+(And then a miscommunication meant that this didn't happen in the paperback, even though he'd written another scene so it would.)
 Reaper Man also uses two different typefaces for the A story and B story.

 - When the god Om regains his strength at the end of Small Gods, he speaks with chapter and verse numbers inserted between his sentences.

-- The author does have a tendency to do this.
-In another of his books, The 13 ½ Lives of Captain Bluebear, the character is approached by a giant spider.
-The onomatopoesia used to descripe this apporach is 'boom!' in constantly increasing letter size, until the word covers a complete page.
+- In The 13 ½ Lives of Captain Bluebear, the character is approached by a giant spider.
+The onomatopoeia used to describe this approach is 'boom!' in constantly increasing letter size, until the word covers a complete page.